TOD-theses/paper-T-RACE/front-matter.typ

 #v(2em)

-I also want to thank Monika di Angelo and Gernot Salzer for their continuous support.
-With the regular meetings and their inputs and plentitude of constructive feedback, they helped me to steadily progress and improve this work.
+I also want to thank Gernot Salzer and Monika di Angelo for their continuous support.
+With the regular meetings and their inputs and the plentitude of constructive feedback, they helped me a lot to steadily progress and improve this work.

 = Kurzfassung